-- A) This report is organized into four key sections:
+A) This report is organized into four sections:

-- B) Section 1: Provider Suspensions and Terminations in three (3) business days

-- 1. The Health Plan shall complete the embedded Excel template listing all providers (e.g. physicians, non-physicians, facilities, agencies, suppliers, etc.) that are suspended or terminated, either voluntarily or involuntarily, because of suspected or confirmed fraud and abuse.
-The Health Plan shall provide the following pieces of information:
+- B) Section 1: Provider Suspensions and Terminations in three - (3) business days - The Health Plan shall complete the embedded Excel template listing all providers (e.g. physicians, nonphysicians, facilities, agencies, suppliers, etc.) that are suspended or terminated, either voluntarily or involuntarily, because of suspected or confirmed fraud and abuse.
+The

+Health Plan shall provide the following pieces of information:

 - a.
 Date Reporting

 - b.
 Health Plan Name

 - c.
 Provider's Last Name

 - d.
 Provider's First Name

 - e.
 Provider's Medicaid ID #

 - f.
 Provider's NPI #

 - g.
 Last 4 Digits of Provider SSN

 - h.
 Provider Type

 - i.
 Provider Specialty (if applicable)

 - j.
 Provider's Primary City & Island of Service

 - k.
 Suspension (S) or Termination (T)

 - I. Effective Date of Suspension or Termination

 - m.
 Reason for Suspension or Termination

 - n.
 Length of Suspension (if applicable)

 - o.
 Reason for Action(s) Taken (narrative)

 - p.
-Was the case that led to this provider suspension or termination referred to the State? - g.
-Date of Referral to State - 2.
-The Health Plan shall report provider suspensions and terminations within three (3) business days.
+Was the case that led to this provider suspension or termination referred to the State?

+- q.
+Date of Referral to State

+- The Health Plan shall report provider suspensions and terminations within three (3) business days.
 When submitting Section 1 to DHS, the Health Plan shall complete Section 1 and the Attestation section of the report template and provide attachments as needed.

-C) Section 2: Provider Suspensions, Terminations, or Denied Credentialing Summary Information
+- C) Section 2: Provider Suspensions, Terminations, or Denied Credentialing Summary Information

+- The Health Plan shall use the embedded Excelfile "PIE Section 2 Suspensions and Terminations" to provide a list provider